giovannizotta/giovannizotta/README.md

 I joined Booking.com in late 2024, working in the Fintech domain.

 #### Contacts
-Send an email to giovanni at zotta dot dev
-Or message me on [LinkedIn](https://www.linkedin.com/in/giovanni-zotta/).
+You can get in touch with me on [LinkedIn](https://www.linkedin.com/in/giovanni-zotta/).